Suchita Trivedi: Personal life

 Suchita was born to parents Anil Trivedi and Geeta Trivedi in Mumbai, Maharashtra, on 20 September 1976.
 Suchita married Nigam Patel on 22 September 2018, at the age of 42.

 She shared her marriage photos on Instagram which become viral.

 Career

-Trivedi made her acting debut as a child artiste in the short film "Ek Sawaal Munni Ka", written and directed by Balwant Dullat.
-The short film was telecast many times on National Television (Door Darshan).
+Trivedi made her acting debut as a child artiste in the short film "Ek Sawaal Munni Ka", written and directed by National Film Award winner Director Balwant Dullat.
+The short film was telecasted many times on National Television (Door Darshan).
 She also acted as a child artist in the 1983 Bollywood film Woh Saat Din, starring Anil Kapoor, Naseeruddin Shah, and Padmini Kolhapure in the main roles.
 Her character was called Chanda.

 She has mainly worked in Indian Hindi television.
 She is best known for portraying the comic character of Meenakshi Thakkar in Hats Off Productions' super-hit TV series Baa Bahoo Aur Baby, aired on Star Plus Hindi channel from 2005 to 2010.